Skip to Main Content Skip to Footer Toggle Navigation Menu

 Complaints, grievances and problem resolution

 Linfield University strives to deliver a high-quality, accredited educational experience for all of its students.
 Students are encouraged to work with appropriate faculty or staff members to resolve any concerns or issues that arise as soon as possible.
-Students should become familiar with policies and procedures that are documented in the Linfield University Catalog, the Linfield University Policy and the student handbook relevant to their program.
+Students should become familiar with policies and procedures that are documented in the Linfield University Catalog or Nursing Student Manual (if applicable).
 These publications include the basic policies guiding student life as well as the processes by which some academic or administrative decisions may be appealed.

 Options beyond Linfield for complaints, grievances, and problem resolution